EOFY offer

 To use this formula, you need two numbers:

-• Change in quantity: The number of extra units you're producing (often 1)
+• Change in quantity: the number of extra units you're producing (often one)

 For service businesses, "one unit" might mean one additional hour of work or one extra client served.